Bee Happy Homestead

 The cost is $450 per person; one additional family member may attend for an additional charge of $200.
 There is a class limit of 10 families.

-Registration and payment can be made through Paypal using the link below.
+Registration and payment can be made by credit card using the link below.
 Additional family member can be added at checkout.

 If you prefer to register and pay using vemno, email BeeHappyHomestead@gmail.com with Bee School in the subject line and include your name, additional family member’s name (if applicable), and phone number and the venmo link will be sent to you.